-The table below shows the equilibrium moisture content level toward which wood will naturally creep, depending upon relative humidity and air temperature.
+The accompanying table shows the equilibrium moisture content level toward which wood will naturally creep, depending upon relative humidity and air temperature.
 Keep in mind that Boos shoots for 7.6% moisture content out of the kiln.

 Remember that depending upon your locale, it’s often necessary to humidify air during winter months and to dehumidify air during summer months in order to maintain environmental conditions that are optimal for your butcher block counters.

 All our butcher block counters are built to order.
 Since new orders must be fit into a complex production schedule, normal lead time is approximately 4 weeks.

 All of these John Boos butcher block counters come with a one-year warranty against defects in material and workmanship.
 The warranty does not apply to damage caused by neglect or regular wear and tear.
 If you make any alterations to the block you will void the warranty.
 Butcher blocks that are special-ordered to ship "unfinished” are not warrantied in any way, since boards unprotected with either a natural oil or Varnique finish are at risk.